jrief/django-websocket-redis/docs/running.rst

 Django with websockets for Redis behind NGiNX using uWSGI
 =========================================================
 This is the most scalable solution.
 Here two instances of a uWSGI server are spawned, one to handle normal HTTP requests for Django and one to handle websocket requests.
-Look at this diagram:

 |websocket4redis|